-It’s easy to focus on the principal you owe on your student loan debt while almost forgetting about the fact that it will be charged interest as well.
-Society sometimes seems so accepting of the long haul of student loan repayment that it’s easy to disregard the fact that these loans will cost more the longer it takes to repay them.
+It’s easy to focus on the principal you owe on your student loan debt while forgetting about the interest charges.
+When it comes to student loan repayment, it’s easy to disregard the fact that these loans might cost far more than you originally borrowed.

-But that doesn’t mean you have to be an interest rate victim.
+However, there are ways to save money.
 Once you fully understand how student loan interest rates work, you can create a plan that works for your finances and potentially helps you pay less interest over time.

 How student loan interest rates work